 If you love all things related to the sea and boats, then you have come to the right place to study!
-Southampton’s port has played a key role in pivotal times in history and has a harbour big enough to welcome liners, which it does in their hundreds every year.
+Southampton’s port has played a key role in pivotal times in history and has a harbour big enough to welcome liners, which it does in their hundreds every year – and, best of all, it’s right by our student accommodation in Southampton.
 Read on to find out more…

 Southampton dates back to Stone Age times.
 It became an important port with the arrival of the Normans in 1066; they used it as their main link to their lands in Normandy and the south of France.
 It has a colourful military history, predominantly revolving around the embarking of soldiers.
 Henry V’s troops marched through the Westgate to sail to France and on to the battle of Agincourt.
 Soldiers departed from Southampton in WWI and The Normandy Invasions of WWII started from here.

 This beacon of Southampton culture is dedicated to the city’s maritime history; it has strong links to the Titanic and includes a 1.25 scale interactive model of the ill-fated liner.
 Visitors can experience the sights and sounds of Southampton in 1912 when as homeport to 23 steamship companies, it was vibrant and bustling, being Britain’s main passenger port.
-Situated in a 1930s art deco Civic Centre, the museum is also home to the Southampton City Art Gallery which houses 3,500 works including Old Masters and English artists from 1750 to the present day.
+Situated in a 1930s art deco Civic Centre, the museum is also home to the Southampton City Art Gallery – less than a 10-minute walk from our Solent University accommodation –which houses 3,500 works including Old Masters and English artists from 1750 to the present day.

 Titanic engineers’ memorial